-The 5 year completion rate (2009 - 2013) for the program among the entry level students is 88%.
-The 7 students not completing the program were based on: one honor code violation, two academic difficulty reasons, two for personal reasons, one for academic major change, and one for health reasons.
+The five-year completion rate (2009 - 2013) for the program among the entry level students is 88% percent.
+The seven students not completing the program were based on: one honor code violation, two academic difficulty reasons, two for personal reasons, one for academic major change, and one for health reasons.

 By year, the completion rates are:

 2014 - 86%; 2013 - 80%; 2012 - 77%; 2011 - 92%; 2010 - 93%; 2009 - 92%;